 Convert Wordpress to HTML 💥

-We are going to use the Simply Static plugin for this.
-It has excelent ratings a lot of users.
+We are going to use the Simply Static plugin to start with.
+It has an excelent rating and a lot of users.
 First follow these easy instructions:

-- In the keyword search box, type Simply Static and press enter.
+- Type Simply static into the keyword search box and hit enter.

 With the plugin installed we go to "Simply Static > Settings".
 Here you can choose how to convert files.
 You will see three options for destination URLs and a selection of delivery methods.

 Understanding the difference between absolute and relative URLs is crucial when converting a WordPress site to static HTML.
 It affects where and how your content will be accessible.

 It is possible to convert and generate HTML files specifically designed for a particular domain or URL.
 At this stage, you will specify the URL of your new static site.